yeshwanthguru/Research_Track2/README.md

 This is Vrep scene file contains the scene developed and controlled the robot with the lua script and here we used dr12 robot for this scene.This will be controlled with the ros by using this package its executing process will be described below .

 ## **coppeliasim_roscontroll.launch** ##
-This is launch file for the vrep scene control which will execute the nodes to turn on in this section Vrep plays the simulation section and so it is linked with the ros with plugin which can be identified with the load success command int the coppelia launch terminal.
+This is launch file for the vrep scene control which will execute the nodes to turn on in this section Vrep plays the simulation section and so it is linked with the ros with plugin which can be identified with the load success command int the coppelia launch terminal.And this is the launch file to activate the nodes in the ROS Side.

 ## **package.xml**##
 The package manifest is an XML file called package. xml that must be included with any catkin-compliant package's root folder.
 This file defines properties about the package such as the package name, version numbers, authors, maintainers, and dependencies on other catkin packages.